‘The Walking Dead’: The Helicopter Group Is A Part Of Three Bigger Communities

 SPOILER ALERT: This article discusses AMC’s The Walking Dead and Fear the Walking Dead.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

 Ever since Jadis/Anne (Pollyanna McIntosh) teased viewers with her radio contact with another group in AMC’s The Walking Dead, fans have been desperate to find out more.
 Then, when Rick Grimes (Andrew Lincoln) was rescued by the group and flown to safety via a helicopter that bore a logo of three interconnected circles, it was revealed by AMC that details of this group would be explored in a trio of movies.
-More recently, in the companion series Fear the Walking Dead, this group was sighted once more and it became apparent that the organization was much bigger than previously expected.
+More recently, in the companion series Fear the Walking Dead, this group was sighted once more, as it became apparent that the organization was much bigger than previously expected.

-Now, new details have emerged regarding this helicopter group according to the TV Guide.
+Now, new details have emerged regarding this helicopter group, according to the TV Guide.

-At the recent New York Comic-Con, AMC had a panel for their upcoming third series set within the Walking Dead universe, The Walking Dead‘s chief content officer, Scott Gimple, spoke out about the group also called the CRM organization.
+At the recent New York Comic-Con, AMC had a panel for their upcoming third series set within the Walking Dead universe.
+The Walking Dead‘s chief content officer, Scott Gimple, spoke out about the group also called the CRM organization.

 “We’ve seen that three-circle symbol… those three circles, and I’m saying it here, represent three different civilizations that are bound and entwined in some ways and in some ways very, very different,” Gimple said, according to Comic Book.

-As yet, it is unclear what CRM stands for but TV Guide suspects it has something to do with the names of the three communities involved.
+As yet, it is unclear what CRM stands for.
+However, TV Guide suspects it has something to do with the names of the three communities involved.

 It has also been revealed that one of the locations is in Nebraska, which is also the location for the third Walking Dead series which is set to premiere on AMC in 2020.
 This means that the locations of the other two arms of the organization could be located close to the locations of The Walking Dead and Fear the Walking Dead.